AmitSingh-Rajjput/Insurance-Fraud-Detection/README.md

 Based on the cluster number, the respective model is loaded and is used to predict the data for that cluster.

-Once the prediction is made for all the clusters, the predictions along with the Wafer names are saved in a CSV file at a given location and the location is returned to the client.
+Once the prediction is made for all the clusters, the predictions are saved in a CSV file at a given location and the location is returned to the client.

 ### Deployment